• Zug Castle

 In the permanent exhibition, which was redesigned in 2014, each room offers its own thematically self-contained exhibition.
 The result is a charming mosaic that encourages visitors to return and discover new aspects or delve deeper.
 History is authentically experienced in the historical rooms: in the Landtwing Cabinet you can feel the influence of French culture, which Zug mercenaries brought back home from foreign service in the 18th century.
 The Hediger Room shows the history of the castle's ownership and gives an impression of upper middle-class living around 1900.
 The atmospheric displays in the themed rooms highlight different facets of Zug's cultural history: Rule and warfare in the Middle Ages, religion and the Baroque world of experience, domestic culture, arts and crafts and coinage.
 You can create your own wallpaper pattern in the blue wallpapered parlour.
 The wallpaper on the walls is a new print based on a historical model from the 18th century.
 The popular town model compares Zug around 1750 with the town of today.
 Complete historical-commercial installations can be seen in a shoemaker's workshop from the 1930s or in the Luthiger chemist's shop.
 In special exhibitions, the museum regularly presents an in-depth look at current topics.

-Castle for children and families
+Castle for Children and families

 opening hours